 Don’t Rush Into A Lawsuit

 Thomas edited the Old Farmer’s Almanac for 54 years until his death on May 19, 1846.
-Over time he made changes, such as drilling a hole in it so it could be hung from a nail and adding ‘Old’ to the title.
+Over time he made changes.
+For example, he drilling a hole in it so people could hang it from a nail.
+He also added “Old” to the title.

-The almanac gave tide tables, weather predictions, schedules for colleges and Friends (Quaker) meetings, carriage fares in Boston, postal regulations and advice.
-For example, along with the dates the courts would be open in six states, it offered this morsel:
+The almanac included tide tables, weather predictions, schedules for colleges and Friends (Quaker) meetings.
+It gave carriage fares in Boston, postal regulations and advice.
+For example, along with the dates the courts would open in six states, it offered a morsel about lawsuits.

 If your neighbor’s hens or hogs or cattle have trespassed on your crops, and you can get no satisfaction, don’t rush into a lawsuit about it; think it over carefully … The best lawyers advise clients to settle contentions out of court, sometimes even to buy a peace rather than to undergo the cost and worry of a contest.

-In 1815, The Old Farmer’s Almanac was inadvertently correct about the weather.
-A printer's mistake included a prediction of winter weather for July.
-The year 1816 was known as the Year Without a Summer, with heavy snowfall in June and a hard frost during every month of the year.
+In 1815, The Old Farmer’s Almanac inadvertently predicted the weather correctly.
+A printer’s mistake included a prediction of winter weather for July.
+The next year, 1816, was known as the Year Without a Summer.
+It had heavy snowfall in June and a hard frost during every month of the year.

 The Almanac once conducted an experiment comparing Cincinnati flour to Alabama flour to see which made the bigger loaf of bread.
 Alabama won.

-The centennial edition begins the year with the admonition ‘to decide if John or James, or both, shall be sent to the Agricultural College….Get Up early enough in the morning to give all the cattle a good carding.’
+The centennial edition began 1892 year with the admonition “to decide if John or James, or both, shall be sent to the Agricultural College.”
+It also advised “Get Up early enough in the morning to give all the cattle a good carding.”

-Today, The Old Farmer’s Almanac is the oldest continuously published periodical in North America.
+Today, The Old Farmer’s Almanac reigns as the oldest continuously published periodical in North America.